CHAPTER 5

 In this verse, the apostle John is verifying again what he is seeing in Heaven.
 He says here that he " saw in the right hand of Him that sat on the throne a book".
 John sees God Almighty holding a book in His right hand.
 We covered the significance of the right hand in Chapter 1.
 Please refer to Revelation 1:16 for reference on the importance of the right hand of God.
 We also know from the previous verses that it is God sitting on the throne.
 So let's get right to the book that God is holding in His right hand.

 Books have been around for many centuries..
 A lot of people do not realize that.
 Many believe that the first man was very primitive, perhaps even a caveman.
 Some believe that mankind came from apes.
 These two views are very far from the real truth.
 The fact is that early mankind was super intelligent.
 Today we have computers to do the thinking, processing, and calculating for us.
 Humans were originally created with very great intelligence.
 Early civilizations built unprecedented pyramids.
-They studied stars, galaxies, and the telling of times without telescopes or compasses as we know them today.
+They studied stars, galaxies, and the telling of times without telescopes or compasses like we have today.
 Early civilizations had built castles, towers, and beautiful palaces with no gas-powered machinery.
 How did they build the tower of Babel having to haul the extremely heavy boulders way up above the clouds?
 It was built in such perfect balance.
 It was built with great precision.
 Back then, people were indeed very intelligent.
 They were definitely not unintelligent.
 The fact is that mankind, centuries ago, were much more intelligent than we are today.

 Around 1520 B.C., the book of Job was written by very early civilization.
 Even though the book of Job is placed 18th in the Bible index, it is the oldest book of the Bible.
 You can hold and read it anytime and see how intelligently written it is.
 These two books themselves verify that early civilization was very intelligent.